 Because of their ‘double step’ in population growth and the relatively high number of eggs each female can lay (up to 100 pre-fertilised offspring, so potentially 10,000 adult offspring from one fully loaded female), the population can get out of hand quickly.
 So, things look much worse than they really are.
 The great numbers have very little consequence for the quality of the stored grain because these are secondary grain pests remember, so they eat the fungus that grows on grain rather than the grain itself.

 The real problem comes from their old-school life cycle.
 Most of the other insect grain pests you will encounter will go through a life cycle of complete metamorphosis; they go from egg to larva to pupa to adult.
-Grain weevil, rust red flour beetle, sawtooth grain beetle etc are all like this, they follow the life stages of a more recently evolved insect like a butterfly goes from egg caterpillar to chrysalis to adult.
+Grain weevil, rust-red flour beetle, sawtooth grain beetle etc. are all like this, they follow the life stages of a more recently evolved insect like a butterfly goes from egg caterpillar to chrysalis to adult.

-Booklice, however, go through incomplete metamorphosis as they grow into adults.
+Booklice, however, go through an incomplete metamorphosis as they grow into adults.
 This is where they hatch from the eggs fully formed as nymphs and then go through several growing stages, each stage involving moulting as they outgrow their exoskeletons.
 It is this shedding of skin that causes the problem.
-They leave all sorts of skin casts in the grain which can lead to some serious allergic reactions in some sensitive individuals.
+They leave all sorts of skin casts in the grain, which can lead to some serious allergic reactions in some sensitive individuals.
 There have even been some suggestions of anaphylactic shock being brought on by exposure to booklice.
 Whether this is true or not, I can tell you that I have worked a lot with psocids in the past and they have always made me sneeze like billy-o and given me a rash on my hands where I come into contact with them.

-Some weigh-bridges in the UK have started rejecting loads because of the presence of booklice and they may be right to do so.
+Some weigh-bridges in the UK have started rejecting loads because of the presence of booklice, and they may be right to do so.
 The contracts of sale for these commodities often have the phrase “free from live infestation” in the small print, so a rejection on these terms is fair enough.
 Some have pointed to psocids being evidence of poor storage conditions.
-While this might be true in some cases you can see from the above reasoning that psocids can be present in pretty much any shipment of stored grain.
+While this might be true in some cases, you can see from the above reasoning that psocids can be present in pretty much any shipment of stored grain.

 There is one more thing to mention about booklice in grain.
 I am about to share a ‘bugs in grain’ secret with you here as a little reward for coming this far through the article.
-If you put your finger on an insect that you find in grain and it gets up and walks off, then it is likely you have yourself a primary grain pest, something grain-injurious that needs fumigating.
+If you put your finger on an insect that you find in the grain and it gets up and walks off, then it is likely you have yourself a primary grain pest, something grain-injurious that needs fumigating.

-So, if you have a secondary pest like psocids throughout your grain store, the best thing to do is to move the grain about a bit, especially if you are storing over year or into the late spring, moving the grain around in December or January always does it the world of good.
+So, if you have a secondary pest like psocids throughout your grain store, the best thing to do is to move the grain about a bit, especially if you are storing over a year or into the late spring, moving the grain around in December or January always does it a world of good.

-If the grain is in a bin or silo then a simple transfer or recirc will do the trick, with 85% of insects killed in this way (ALWAYS CHECK YOUR AUGERS AND ELEVATORS FOR OTHER INFESTATIONS BEFORE DOING THIS!).
+If the grain is in a bin or silo then a simple transfer or re-stir will do the trick, with 85% of insects killed in this way (ALWAYS CHECK YOUR AUGERS AND ELEVATORS FOR OTHER INFESTATIONS BEFORE DOING THIS!).
 If you are loading a lorry and you know you have had an issue in the year, then picking up a bucketful, dropping it back onto the heap and then picking it up again will work well.
 This is what our GrainCare guys call “the double movement.”

-If you want to talk to us about Dealey GrainCare please feel free to get in touch.
-We have banks of knowledge about each pest species which are equal to the above.
-And there is so much more I could have included in this article, but I didn’t want to bore you.
-If you engage one of our GrainCare technicians then they will be able to use that knowledge as power for their advice to you to get the best possible storage conditions for your product.
+If you want to talk to us about Dealey GrainCare, please feel free to get in touch.
+We have banks of knowledge about each pest species which are equal to the above and there is so much more I could have included in this article, but I didn’t want to bore you.
+If you engage one of our GrainCare technicians, then they will be able to use that knowledge as power for their advice to you to get the best possible storage conditions for your product.